Maryland Dog Bite Injury Lawyer

 Get whatever medical treatment you need.
 Keep track of where you go for medical treatment and the costs involved.

-Report your bite to the animal control authorities.
+Report your dog bite to the animal control authorities.
 This is important if the dog did not have a dog tag or license as the animal control authorities can either pick up the dog and hold it for a period of time or have the owner produce the dog’s medical records so that you do not have to go through rabies shots needlessly.

 Learn More About Your Case With Ellicott City Dog Bite Attorney!